raygun101/MarkupKit/README.md

 External templates are generally used when a set of properties may be shared by multiple markup documents, and internal templates are used when the properties are only applicable to the current document.

+Multiple `properties` PIs may be specified in a single document.
+Their contents are merged into a single collection of templates available to the document.
+If the same template is defined by multiple template specifications, the contents of the templates are merged into a single dictionary.
+The most recently defined values take precedence.

 #### Applying Templates
 Templates are applied to view instances using the reserved "class" attribute.
-The value of this attribute refers to the name of a template defined by the property list.
+The value of this attribute refers to the name of a template defined within the current document.
 All property values defined by the template are applied to the view.
 Nested properties, such as "titleLabel.font", are supported.

-For example, given any of the preceding template definitions, the following markup would produce a label reading "Hello, World!" in 24-point Helvetica with horizontally centered text:
+For example, given the preceding template definition, the following markup would produce a label reading "Hello, World!" in 24-point Helvetica with horizontally centered text:

     <UILabel class="greeting" text="Hello, World!"/>